capnproto/capnproto/doc/cxxrpc.md

   }

   // Set up the EzRpcServer, binding to port 5923 unless a
-  // different port was specified by the user. capnp::EzRpcServer server(argv[1], 5923);
+  // different port was specified by the user.
-  auto& waitScope = server.getWaitScope();

-  // Export a capability under the name "foo".
 Note that the
-  // second parameter here can be any "Client" object or anything
+  // first parameter here can be any "Client" object or anything
   // that can implicitly cast to a "Client" object.
 You can even
-  // re-export a capability imported from another server. server.exportCap("foo", kj::heap<MyInterfaceImpl>());
+  // re-export a capability imported from another server. capnp::EzRpcServer server(kj::heap<MyInterfaceImpl>(), argv[1], 5923);
+  auto& waitScope = server.getWaitScope();

   // Run forever, accepting connections and handling requests. kj::NEVER_DONE.wait(waitScope);